House passes same-sex marriage bill in retort to high court

 He pointed to comments from Sen. Ted Cruz, R-Texas, who said over the weekend that the Supreme Court’s decision protecting marriage equality was “clearly wrong” and state legislatures should visit the issue.

-But Schumer did not commit to holding a vote on the bill.
+But Schumer did not commit to holding a vote on the marriage bill.

-Jim Obergefell, the plaintiff in the landmark ruling legalizing same-sex marriage and now running as a Democrat for the Ohio House, said after the court's ruling on abortion, "When we lose one right that we have relied on and enjoyed, other rights are at risk."

 Associated Press writers Farnoush Amiri and Hannah Fingerhut contributed to this report.